I agree with the terms and conditions.

 *If you have problems opening a file by directly clicking on it, please right click and select open on pop-up on menu.*

-We also have a Navy Accompanied PCS Flowchart (January 2021) and a Navy Unaccompanied PCS Flowchart (July 2021) For Navy personnel and their families to assist in their PCS move to Okinawa.
+We also have a Navy Accompanied PCS Flowchart (October 2021) and a Navy Unaccompanied PCS Flowchart (October 2021) for Navy personnel and their families to assist in their PCS move to Okinawa.

 Driving and Transportation

-The Japanese Traffic Regulations for SOFA Licensed Drivers covers the common elements of Japanese traffic regulations for Status of Forces Agreement (SOFA) sponsored personnel.
+The Japanese Traffic Regulations for SOFA Licensed Drivers drivers study guide covers the common elements of Japanese traffic regulations for Status of Forces Agreement (SOFA) sponsored personnel.

 Road Signs is an important part of driving in Japan and is testable as part of the SOFA Driver’s License written exam.
 Please take the time to become familiar with them.